Supporting children's social and emotional well-being.

 The organization was founded in 2008 by Grammy® Award-winning songwriter Bunny Hull.

 Founder, Grammy® Award-winner Bunny Hull began her work with children after a long career in the music industry.
 Her educational work began in 1994 with the creation of award-winning music and books for children followed by outreach programs and performances at Corrine Seeds UCLA, LAUSD and Clark County, Nevada school districts and student performances at UCLA’s Royce Hall, Cerritos Center for the Arts, The Alex Theatre, L.A.
 Times Festival of Books and Kid City in Milwaukee, Wisconsin.
-Hull’s award-winning Young Masters Little Wisdom music and book series, paved the way for development of Secrets of the Heart™ curriculum through The Actor’s Fund Teaching Artist program in association with the Los Angeles Music Center.
+Hull’s award-winning Young Masters Little Wisdom music and book series, paved the way for development of Secrets of the Heart® curriculum through The Actor’s Fund (now called Entertainment Community Fund) Teaching Artist program in association with the Los Angeles Music Center.
 It was through this work that Dream A World Education was born.

 Early lessons have a lasting impact on a child.
 It is said that all the milestones relating to a child’s development happen before a child turns six.

 A child’s brain is like a sponge and a memory bank for all that enters their senses.
-Along with coordination, poise and stamina, patterns are formed, skills developed and the understanding of concepts and vocabulary are learned.
+Along with coordination, poise and stamina, patterns are formed, social and emotional skills are developed and the understanding of concepts and vocabulary are learned.
 This is the age when children learn the difference between right and wrong.
 It’s a time when social relationships are developed and racial and gender bias can be formed as they interact with each other and new adults as they are introduced into a school setting.

 It is our aim to reach children in these most formative years.
 It’s true that the healthy evolution of a child depends on more than just their school experiences.
 They need a solid support system at home.
 Some children may or may not have that support.
-Secrets of the Heart™ programs create opportunities for deeper connection and communication between children, parents and guardians.
+Secrets of the Heart® programs create opportunities for deeper connection and communication between children, parents and caregivers.
 We believe one unforgettable exchange or experience can change a life.
 It is our intention to provide that experience for every child and parent we meet.